-By default, then, all of these jobs except rs\task\tree\prefer\soft are run, unless the user requests something different.
+By default, all of these jobs except rs\task\tree\prefer\soft are run.

 11.4.
 Tighten to partition

 Suppose we are dealing with teachers, and that they have partitions (Section 3.5.1) which are their faculties (English, Mathematics, Science, and so on).
 Some partitions may be heavily loaded (that is, required to supply teachers for tasks whose total workload approaches the total available workload of their resources) while others are lightly loaded.